-The IAG Performance Street Series billet aluminum Air / Oil separator (AOS) vents crankcase gases back to the turbo inlet.
+The IAG Performance Street Series billet aluminum Air / Oil separator (AOS) vents crankcase gasses back to the turbo inlet.
 The design is based on years of service on racing and high horsepower Subaru's.
-The AOS's approximate 1 liter capacity, fully heated housing, superior breathing and unique patent pending baffle design sets it apart from the rest.
+The AOS's approximate 1-liter capacity, fully heated housing, superior breathing and unique patent pending baffle design sets it apart from the rest.

 - Breather Port Rotation For Install Ease